-- Most of the definitions are evergreen articles (e.g. definition of longform content, definition of complex systems, definition of content strategy, etc.)
+- Most of the definitions are evergreen articles (e.g., definition of longform content, definition of complex systems, definition of content strategy, etc.)

-- Resource lists are the other popular type of evergreen content (e.g. list of content strategy blogs, list of technology blogs, leading thinkers of the technology age, etc.)
+- Resource lists are the other popular type of evergreen content (e.g., list of content strategy blogs, list of technology blogs, leading thinkers of the technology age, etc.)

 Every content provider has a portion of evergreen content in its content portfolio.

-Reading any newspaper, you will find a mixture of green and non-green content that in most cases the ratio is not chosen deliberately and on purpose.
+Reading any newspaper, you will find a mixture of green and non-green content that, in most cases, the ratio is not chosen deliberately and on purpose.

-These companies would prefer to talk about the last night blasts, and when there is not any hot news available, fill the gap with a report about an ancient and forgotten place in the suburbs of the city!
+Most newspapers and news companies fill their content gaps with evergreen content.
+These companies would prefer to talk about last night’s blasts, and when there is no hot news available, fill the gap with a report about an old and forgotten place in the city’s suburbs!